-2. Timed-based: This is triggered when a visitor spends a significant time or your page or is inactive for a while.
+2. Timed-based: This is triggered when a visitor spends significant time on your page.
+Or is inactive for a while.
 It helps to re-engage the visitors with your content.

-3. Scroll-based: There are many tools available like Hotjar for example that assist in monitoring how far a visitor has scrolled down a page.
-A trigger popup will appear to grab the attention of any active visitors without disturbing them when they first land on your site.
+3. Scroll-based: There are many tools available like Hotjar, for example, that assist in monitoring how far a visitor has scrolled down a page.
+A trigger popup will appear to grab the attention of an active visitor without disturbing them on your site.

 B. Offsite Retargeting Marketing

 This, on the other hand, targets individuals who have not been on your site.